-WLD 143 Welding Metallurgy
+Welding Metallurgy WLD 143

 This course introduces the concepts of welding metallurgy.
-Emphasis is placed or basic metallurgy, effects of welding on various metals, and metal classification and identification.

-Upon completion, students should be able to understand basic metallurgy, material designation, and classification systems used in welding.
+Emphasis is placed on basic metallurgy, effects of welding on various metals, and metal classification and identification.
+Upon completion, students should be able to understand basic metallurgy, materials designation, and classification systems used in welding.

-WLD 145 Thermoplastic Welding
+Thermoplastic Welding WLD 145

 This course introduces the thermoplastic welding processes and materials identification.
-Topics include fillet material selection, identification, joint design, and equipment setup with emphasis on bead types and applications.
+Topics include filler material selection, identification, joint design, and equipment setup with emphasis on bead types and applications.
 Upon completion, students should be able to perform fillet and groove welds using thermoplastic materials.

-WLD 151 Fabrication I
+WLD 151 Fabrication I 2 6 4

-Prerequisites: WLD 110, WLD 115, WLD 116, and WLD 131
+WLD 110 and WLD 115 and WLD 116 and WLD 131 Prerequisites: